Education Delivery and Improvement in NYS

 - Specific questions should be directed to EDUCATOREVAL@mail.nysed.gov

-CASDA- Capital Area School Development Association, is one of 40 school study councils in the nation.
-As an education and research non-profit at the University at Albany's School of Education, it offers a variety of programs and services including professional development and consulting services to assist school districts with increasing student outcomes, improving organizational structures and enhancing school leadership.
-Some of these include a Principals, Guild, Athletic Directors Roundtable and video library.
-Click here to view their website and learn more.
+CASDA - Capitol Area Development Association, is one of 40 school study councils in the nation.
+As an education and research non-profit at the University at Albany's School of Education, it offers a variety of programs and services including professional development and consulting services to assist school districts with increasing student outcomes, improving organizational structures, and enhancing school leadership.
+Some of these include a Principals, Guild, Athletic Directors Roundtable, and video library.